 While I included some photos above, I did want to just insert several more Brooklyn Bridge sunset photos for you to enjoy.

 That about does it for a guide to a Brooklyn Bridge sunset.
 If you have any questions or comments, feel free to add them in below.
-Also be sure to check out the other New York guides up on the site.

 Have fun out there and safe travels!